 LBGTQ Parents-to-be

-These reproductive health concerns can be compounded if you’re a member of the LBGTQ+ community.
-If you’re trans and want to have a child, you may not want to stop taking your gender-affirming hormonal treatments long enough to increase your fertility.
-Experts estimate that you’ll need to discontinue hormonal therapy for at least three to six months before your ability to conceive returns — though some may experience a permanent loss of fertility.
-That’s why it’s best to consult a fertility doctor throughout the process so they can assess your reproductive health and provide advice along the way.
+These reproductive health concerns can be compounded if you're a before your ability to conceive returns — though some may experience a permanent loss of fertility.
+That's why it's best to consult a fertility doctor throughout the process so they can assess your reproductive health and provide advice along the way.

 Gay and lesbian couples also have the additional obstacle of finding an egg or sperm donor or gestational carrier to help build their family.
 They’ll want to ensure donors are healthy and don’t have any predispositions for genetic disorders.
 And as a lesbian couple, if wanting to carry the embryo themselves, they should have testing to make sure they’re healthy enough for pregnancy.